Psykka/migrash/README.md

 ## Configuration

-Migrash uses DATABASE_URL to connect to the database.
-The DATABASE_URL environment variable is a URL that specifies the database connection.
-The URL is in the format `dialect://user:password@host:port/database?param1=value1&param2=value2`.
+Migrash utilizes the DATABASE_URL for establishing a connection to the database, where the DATABASE_URL environment variable or config field represents a URL format specifying the database connection as `dialect://user:password@host:port/database?param1=value1&param2=value2`.

 The configuration file is located in the root directory of the project and is called `.migrashrc`.
 The configuration file is a text file that used before each command.